NotifiUs/wctp-gateway/readme.md

 - Work's out of the box with Twilio's WhatsApp integration
 - A generic webhook API provider

-**Coming Soon**
+### Coming Soon

-- Improved fail-over between carrier
+- Improved fail-over and priorities between carrier
-- More telecom API providers
+- More telecom API providers (Bandwidth.com)
 - MergeComm scripting integration for Amtelco ecosystems

 ## Status